The mass of men in modern society are in the throes of a deep existential crisis.

 But face them you must, or an existential crisis will consume you.

-Because it is only in understanding the root cause of our existential crisis that we can hope to overcome it.
+Because it is only in understanding the root cause of our existential breakdown that we can learn how to deal with an existential crisis.

 The Paradox of Abundance: Too Many Options, Too Little Time